fabver82/symfony-workshop/readme.md

 ## setup our environnement

 Right, we have a local server but we don't have a database.
-Let's symfony take care of that, type:
+Let symfony take care of that, type:

 ```
 symfony console make:docker:database